On the minimal forts of trees: Introduction

+The forts of a graph were introduced in~\cite{Fast2018} and are closely related to failed zero forcing sets~\cite{Fetcie2015,Swanson2023}.
+In particular, the complement of a stalled failed zero forcing set is a fort; see the closure-complement method described in~\cite{Brimkov2019}.
+In the literature, forts are also referred to as zero-blocking sets; see, for example,~\cite{Beaudouin2020,Lin2025_comp,Lin2025_grid}.
+These sets capture structural obstructions to the propagation of the zero forcing process and play an important role in both theoretical and computational approaches to the zero forcing number.
+Recently, in~\cite{Lin2025_comp}, a linear time algorithm was developed for computing a minimum fort in a tree.
+This result is notable since the decision problem for the maximum failed zero forcing number is NP-complete~\cite{Shitov2017}.

-In 2025, researchers explored the combinatorial question of how many minimal forts a graph can have.
-They demonstrated that the number of minimal forts in a graph with an order of at least six is strictly less than Sperner's bound.
-This bound was established by Emanuel Sperner in 1928, and applies to the size of a collection of subsets in which no subset includes another~\cite{Brualdi1992}.
-Moreover, the authors derived an explicit formula for the number of minimal forts in path, cycle, and spider graphs.
-For example, the number of minimal forts in a path graph aligns with the Padovan sequence, and thus exhibits exponential growth.
+A fort is minimal if no proper subset is also a fort.
+Thus, the minimal forts represent the minimal structural obstructions to the propagation of the zero forcing process and form the natural building blocks for the fort cover formulation of the zero forcing problem.
+In recent work, Becker et al.~\cite{Becker2025} studied the number of minimal forts in graphs.
+They proved that the number of minimal forts in any graph is strictly less than Sperner's bound, a classical bound due to Emanuel Sperner (1928) on the size of a family of subsets in which no subset contains another.
+They also derived explicit formulas and lower bounds for the number of minimal forts for several graph families and showed that certain families contain an exponential number of minimal forts.

-In this article, we demonstrate that no tree with an order of $n$ can have fewer than $n/3$ minimal forts.
-Additionally, we provide a characterization of the trees that possess exactly $n/3$ minimal forts.
-We conjecture that the $n/3$ bound is valid for all graphs of order $n$.
-We present experimental evidence supporting this conjecture and prove that it holds for all Eulerian graphs.
+More recently, Grood et al.~\cite{Grood2024} and Jacob et al.~\cite{Jacob2025} introduced the concept of star centers.
+In~\cite{Jacob2025}, it was shown that every star center is fort irrelevant, meaning that no star center is contained in any minimal fort.
+For trees, it was further shown that a vertex is a star center if and only if it is fort irrelevant.
+Moreover, fort irrelevance was shown to coincide with zero forcing irrelevance.

+In this article, we investigate the structure and enumeration of minimal forts in trees.
+In Section~\ref{sec:mf_tree_prop}, we prove a combinatorial-cut characterization of the minimal forts of a tree.
+This characterization is particularly useful since the conditions are generally much easier to check than the condition that no proper subset is a fort.
+We use this characterization to provide an upper bound on the cardinality of a minimal fort and a lower bound on the number of minimal forts of a tree.

+The lower bound on the number of minimal forts of a tree requires multiple steps.
+First, we establish lower bounds for several classes of trees.
+In particular, we show that paths of order $n\geq 6$ (Section~\ref{subsec:mf_path_enumerate}), spiders of order $n\geq 4$ (Section~\ref{subsec:mf_spider_enumerate}), and trees of order $n\geq 6$ with no star centers (Section~\ref{subsec:mf_no_star_centers_enumerate}) all have at least $n/2$ minimal forts.
+Then, in Section~\ref{subsec:mf_with_star_centers_enumerate} we establish an inequality relation the number of minimal forts and the number of star centers.
+We use this relationship to prove that every tree of order $n\geq 1$ has at least $n/3$ minimal forts.
+Finally, in Section~\ref{sec:equiv_thm}, we characterize the trees that attain this lower bound through a four-part equivalence theorem involving the number of minimal forts, the number of star centers, the fort number, and the zero forcing number.